-As I had plenty of time to spare before taking my 8:30AM business class flight from Bangkok Suvarnabhumi to Phuket, I visited the domestic Royal Silk Lounge that Thai Airways’ offers at Bangkok Suvarnabhumi airport.
+As I had plenty of time to spare at the airport before taking my 8:30AM business class flight to Phuket, I paid a visit to the Royal Silk Lounge before heading to my departure gate.

 The first part of the lounge, right after reception, was home to the buffet spread as well as to a fairly large seating area with pairs of chairs arranged around coffee tables.